openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 8: Temperature D-Value Setting

 This configuration sets the changed value of the temperature.
 When the difference from the last report exceeds this setting value, the device will report current temperature value to Z-Wave Hubs.
 The D-Value = [Value] x 0.1 Degree Celsius / Fahrenheit (US).
 Available settings: 0 ...
-120
+120. Default: 10
 Values in the range 0 to 120 may be set.

 The manufacturer defined default value is ```10```.